-The Executive Committee of the Synod Council presents the following base salary guidelines for deacons of the Upper Susquehanna Synod for 2022.
 The Synod Assembly annually adopts a minimum base salary schedule below which no deacon serving a full-time position ought to be paid.
 Normally the bishop will not recommend candidates to congregations not meeting this minimum.
-When planning for your 2022 congregation budget and salary recommendations, congregation leaders are asked to begin their consideration with the minimum figure (per years of service) for your deacon.
+When planning for your 2023 congregation budget and salary recommendations, congregation leaders are asked to begin their consideration with the minimum figure (per years of service) for your deacon.
 Congregations are encouraged to move beyond this recommended minimum figure as an expression of Christian responsibility within the Church, giving consideration to the needs of deacon and family as well as merit increases.